 Don’t let cost be the reason you don’t see your dentist regularly.
-Here are 5 ways to better your oral health without breaking the bank.
+Here are 5 ways to better your oral health at free or low cost.

 More Americans than ever aren’t going to the dentist.
 It’s not because they hate sitting in that chair with their mouths wide open.
 It’s because they can’t afford it.
-According to Vox, one in three Americans didn’t see a dentist in the last year.
-Whether you are afraid the dentist will hurt you (he won’t), embarrassed to be reminded about daily flossing (we’ve been there), or you can’t afford it (yup, that, too), there is no reason not to be seeing your dentist regularly.
+According to Vox, one in every three Americans didn’t see a dentist in the last year.
+Whether you are afraid the dentist will hurt you (he won’t), embarrassed to be reminded about daily flossing (we’ve been there), or you can’t afford it (yup, that, too), there is no reason not to check on your oral health regularly.

 If your company provides health insurance, odds are they offer dental insurance, as well.
 All you have to do is make an appointment, make sure they accept your insurance, and then double-check with your insurer that they will cover that specific procedure.
-People often say that one of the hardest things to find is, “a dentist in my area”.
+People often say that one of the hardest things to find is, “affordable dentist in my area”.
 They are either too far or their insurance doesn’t cover that specific location.
 We got you covered!
-Use our search engine if you need help finding a dentist near you!
-We provide a dentist search with reviews, including emergency dentists.
-How convenient is that?!
+Use our dentist directory to include your dental budget in the appointment request and get a match based on your needs .

 Most basic cleanings are covered by insurance or with a little copay.
 If you qualify for Medicaid, most states offer basic diagnostics, emergency situations, and preventative services like cleanings and x-rays.